-Onto those crucial first images.
+Let’s start by looking at those crucial first live action images.
 I was interested in seeing how Nation opens his previous series Survivors (1975-77).
-In both ‘The Way Back’ and ‘The Forth Horseman’ the central character is seen right from the very first scene.
+In both ‘The Way Back’ and ‘The Fourth Horseman’ the central character is seen right from the very first scene.
 And in those first scenes, Nation wastes no time in adding in important details that say something about the world in which the lead characters inhabit.
 In Survivors, it was a tennis machine.
 In Blake it’s a surveillance camera.
 With Abby Grant, it says wealth and privilege, whereas Blake it says oppression and control.

 Other things I noticed about the opening scenes relate to how the first dialogue uttered in the show is in the form of a public service announcement.
 Some of the finest received pronunciation ever heard in the series!
 And the musak.
 Is it Dudley Simpson, or is it Richard Yeoman-Clark?
 Either way it is an excellent scene builder.